lalitgera/chef-dellos10-docs/source/index.rst

 ..
-Dell EMC Networking Chef Integration documentation master file, created by sphinx-quickstart on Thu May 10 09:50:55 2018.
+Dell EMC Networking Chef Integration documentation master file, created by sphinx-quickstart on Mon Apr  9 16:51:41 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Dell EMC Networking Chef documentation
+Welcome to Dell EMC Networking Chef Integration's documentation!
 ==================================================================

 Contents: